 Can I qualify for life insurance after I’ve received an artificial heart valve?

-Yes, individuals who have received an artificial heart valve can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem is that many times, when someone needs to receive a heart valve replacement, it is only one of several pre-existing medical conditions which could potentially affect the outcome of one’s life insurance application.
+Yes, individuals who have received an artificial heart valve can and often will qualify for a traditional term or whole life insurance policy.
+The only problem is that many times when someone needs to receive a heart valve replacement, it is only one of several pre-existing medical conditions that could potentially affect the outcome of one’s life insurance application.

 Why do life insurance companies care if I’ve received an artificial heart valve?

-Unlike a lot of other pre-existing medical conditions, out there, most folks can understand why a life insurance company is likely to “care” if an individual has needed to receive an artificial heart valve.
+Unlike many other pre-existing medical conditions, most folks can understand why a life insurance company is likely to “care” if an individual has needed to receive an artificial heart valve.
 After all, even though replacement heart valve surgery has become relatively routine, it’s still sort of scary to think about or go through.

 The only problem is…